 Veneers can be used on a single tooth or a larger number.
 A full set can be applied to all the front visible teeth if needed.
 They are made to measure and designed to match your existing tooth colour so they look completely natural.

-More complex projects such as correcting tooth alignment or covering a chipped tooth will require more planning and testing to ensure the solution is exactly as desired.
-The dentist will often create a dental mask in order to test different shapes and find a solution that the patient is happy with.
+More complex projects such as correcting tooth alignment or covering a chipped tooth might require more planning and testing to ensure the solution is exactly as desired.
+The dentist will often create a dental mock-up in order to test different shapes and find a solution that the patient is happy with.

 Porcelain veneers are created by a skilled lab technician, which takes time and adds to the cost.
-Composite veneers, on the other hand, are built up and shaped as they are applied by the dentist, so no lab work is required.
+Composite veneers, on the other hand, are built up and shaped as the dentist applies the material, so no lab work is required.

 It is absolutely essential to go over everything with your dentist before you begin.
 He or she should give you full details about the steps involved and the end result.
 Although you will need to invest some time and money in the process, it is still less invasive, quicker, and less expensive than placing an implant or a crown (which you can read more about further down).